astropy/astropy/docs/units/physical_types.rst

-.. |PhysicalType| replace:: :class:`~astropy.units.PhysicalType`
-.. |Quantity| replace:: :class:`~astropy.units.Quantity`

 Physical Types
 **************

-A physical type corresponds to the physical quantities with dimensionally compatible units.
-For example, the physical type *mass* corresponds to physical quantities that have units of kg.
+A physical type corresponds to physical quantities with dimensionally compatible units.
+For example, the physical type *mass* corresponds to physical quantities with units that can be converted to kilograms.
 Physical types are represented as instances of the |PhysicalType| class.

 Accessing Physical Types
 ========================

 ..
-EXAMPLE START: Getting Physical Types
+EXAMPLE START: Accessing Physical Types

-There are two ways to access |PhysicalType| instances.
-The physical type of a unit can be accessed via its `~astropy.units.UnitBase.physical_type` attribute.

-  >>> import astropy.units as u
-  >>> u.coulomb.physical_type
-  PhysicalType('electrical charge')
-  >>> (u.meter ** 2).physical_type
-  PhysicalType('area')

-Using `~astropy.units.get_physical_type` lets us access |PhysicalType|
+Using `~astropy.units.get_physical_type` lets us acquire |PhysicalType|
 instances from strings with a name of a physical type, units, |Quantity|
-instances, and objects that can become quantities (e.g., numbers).
+instances, objects that can become quantities (e.g., numbers), and
+|PhysicalType| instances.

   >>> u.get_physical_type('speed')  # from the name of a physical type PhysicalType('speed')